A guide to buying Premier League tickets from the USA in 2025-2026

 That experience made me confident that I would score tickets fairly easily for my second go-round.
 But I failed to take into account the increased demand that comes with start-of-season excitement.
 For each of the three matches I targeted, I woke up in the middle of the night to buy tickets in the initial single-match release … and struck out each time.

 At that point, it pays to know what alternatives you have.
 Each club has a ticket-resale scheme in place, which allows season-ticket holders to sell tickets they won’t use back to the club.
-It works similarly to Ticketmaster’s NFL Ticket Exchange, but with one key difference: Resale prices are not set according to demand, making them affordable — that is, if you can get your hands on them.
+It works similarly to Ticketmaster’s NFL Ticket Exchange, but with one key difference: Members wishing to give up their tickets can only recoup their face value, making them affordable to the buyer — that is, if you can get your hands on them.

 In the case of the Spurs match I wanted to attend, it took three days of constantly checking the ticket portal, waiting for A) a pair of tickets to be listed, and B) moving quickly enough to beat everyone else lurking on the site for tickets.
 But I finally secured my two tickets, and at £60 per ticket (plus small fees), it wasn’t too bad.